 Jessica and Mary had their identity stolen and used to open new credit card accounts (i.e. Nordstrom, Macy’s, Costco, PayPal and more); Third Party-Credit.
 Both events were revealed when they got U.S. Mail letters a week or so after the accounts were opened or declined.
 It has become good practice to send both email and hard copy in case email addresses where changed.
 Neither one received any emails.
 Resolution required a process of filing with the local police department an identity theft report.
 Fortunately, the credit was not used and the accounts were flagged immediately after all the credit providers where notified.

 The hard copy notification saved Jessica and Mary, but the bad actors are always ahead of the game.
 If you receive one of these letters, it may be a phishing scam.
 People are now receiving these letters with instructions to call the number if there is a problem.
-They present themselves as third party administrators for the credit applied and take all your personal information—in effect, stealing it first-hand.
+They present themselves as third party administrators for the credit applied and take all your personal information-in effect, stealing it first-hand.
 Call the store or service directly and report the letter, do not call the number on the letter.
 The real service may ask you to produce a photo ID as proof of identification, and in some extreme cases, they may accept alternative forms of identification such as ID God photo IDs, with additional information as proof of your identity.

 Economic Growth, Regulatory Relief, and Consumer Protection Act of 2018 provides for individuals to Freeze or Lock access to your individual credit report.
 By securing your credit report you’ve stopped bad actors from opening credit cards, bank loans, mortgages, auto loans, cash advances and so on.
 Securing your credit does not cost you anything, but you must do it with three service bureaus: